Developing better strength is often a recurring goal of fitness clients. The domain of what encompasses strength training is quite broad.

 However, for the purposes of this blog, we are going to look at the differences between relative strength and absolute strength training.

 Why is this important?
 Professional fitness coaches not only recognize the differences between relative and absolute strength, but they are also able to utilize these concepts in tangible ways to improve their client’s fitness in relation to their unique strength goals.

 (Note: Learn how to develop absolute strength with your clients today and start our freeFitness Coaching Course on LearnRx.)

 Greater amounts of absolute strength favor those with higher body weight and in general, larger individuals.
 Greater absolute strength will improve relative strength capabilities.
 Absolute strength can best be represented by a client’s one rep maximum lift.
 In sports like competitive functional fitness, in which clients are competing without a score dictated by their weight, absolute strength is key to success.

 Many coaches focus on strength-training workouts to get their clients to lift increasingly heavier weights.
 While improving absolute strength has its merits, improving a client’s relative strength is often considered to be more important in many sports and everyday activities.
 Relative strength is beneficial to the non-athlete as well—for example, maintaining sufficient relative strength is necessary for independent walking and rising from a seated position in elderly adults.

 It should be noted, however, that major improvements in a client’s relative strength can come from absolute strength training.
 This is only the case if the absolute strength training program has been personalized to the client, their goals and function.
-Learn the baiscs of desigining and coaching absolute strength exercise plans when you sign up for The 7-Day Free OPEX Coaching Course.
+Learn the basics of designing and coaching absolute strength exercise plans when you start the free Fitness Coaching Course exclusively on LearnRx.